apache/hive/README.txt

 hive configuration variable named javax.jdo.option.ConnectionURL.
 By default (see conf/hive-default.xml) - this location is ./metastore_db

-Right now - in the default configuration, this metadata can only be seen by one user at a time.
+Right now, in the default configuration, this metadata can only be seen by one user at a time.

 Metastore can be stored in any database that is supported by JPOX.
 The